FlavioFS/MetriX/docs/README.md

 ```

 ### <div name="nos">(NoS) Number of Signaling</div>
-Number of Signaling counts signaled exceptions throughout the class and divides it by the amount of methods and constructors on it.
+Number of Signaling counts signaled exceptions throughout the class and divides it by the amount of methods and constructors found in class.
 ```java
 // NoS == 2 exceptions / 3 functions == 2/3 = 0.6666
 public class SignalingClass {